All Things Menopause Blogs

 Menopause brings about big changes in a woman's hormones, especially a decrease in estrogen and progesterone.
 These hormones are important for helping you sleep well.
 Estrogen helps your body produce serotonin, a chemical that promotes restful sleep, while progesterone has a calming effect on your brain.

 When estrogen and progesterone levels drop, it can disrupt this balance, leading to sleep problems.
-Many women experience hot flashes and night sweats during menopause, which can wake you up at night.
+Many women experience hot flushes and night sweats during menopause, which can wake you up at night.
 These hormonal changes can also cause mood swings and anxiety, making it even harder to get a good night’s sleep.

 Understanding why menopause affects your sleep is the first step in finding ways to manage it.
 By recognizing these changes, you can look for strategies to improve your sleep and feel better during this time.